 Fleas are a very common external parasite that can make your pet miserable as well as uncomfortable!
 Left untreated, fleas can even lead to infections and cause serious diseases.
-Our Iredell County vets explain early signs of fleas, and what to do if your pet has fleas.
+Our Mooresville vets explain early signs of fleas, and what to do if your pet has fleas.

 What are fleas?

 Fleas are external parasites that rely on a host animal for survival.
 Unless steps are taken to break their lifecycle, adult fleas will continue to reproduce and thrive on your pet - and in your household.

 Signs of Flea Infestations

 Cats and dogs may be allergic to the protein in flea saliva, which is why they often start to scratch as soon as a flea bites their skin.
 Even one flea bite may cause pets to scratch excessively and become agitated.

 Besides scratching, red bumps or pimples may appear on their belly, at the base of their tail or on their behind, on their groin or under their legs.
 The constant itching and scratching of these areas will cause dry skin and hair loss.
 Lesions and infection can develop and lead to more severe diseases if fleas are left untreated.

 Adult fleas are small and brown.
 They are relatively easy to spot with the naked eye.